 The Incas hid Machu Picchu so high in the clouds that it escaped destruction by the empire-raiding Spaniards, who never found it.
-It is no longer lost, of course-and you can zip there by high-speed train and helicopter as well as trek there along a 2- or 4-day trail-but Machu Picchu retains its perhaps unequaled aura of mystery and magic.
-No longer overgrown with brush, as it was when it was discovered in 1911 by te Yale archaeologist and historian Hiram Bingham with the aid of a local farmer who knew of its existence, from below it is still totally hidden from view.
+It is no longer lost, of course, and you can zip there by high-speed train and helicopter as well as trek along a 2- or 4-day trail-but Machu Picchu retains its perhaps unequaled aura of mystery and magic.
+No longer overgrown with brush, as it was when it was discovered in 1911 by the Yale archaeologist and historian Hiram Bingham with the aid of a local farmer who knew of its existence, from below it is still totally hidden from view.
 The majestic setting the Incas chose for it remains unchanged: The ruins are nestled in towering Andes mountains and are frequently obscured by mist.
 When the early morning sun rises over the peaks and methodically illuminates the ruins row by row.
 Machu Picchu leaves visitors as awestruck as ever.

 The great majority of visitors to Machu Picchu still do it as a day trip from Cusco, but many people feel a few hurried hours in the presence of the ruins at peak hours, shared with throngs of people tagging along in guided tours, simply do not suffice.
-By staying at least 1 night, either as the one hotel just outside the grounds of Machu Picchu or down below in the town of Aguas Calientes (also called Machu Picchu Pueblo), you can remain at the ruins later in the afternoon after most of the tour groups have gone home, or get there for sunrise -a dramatic sight.
+By staying at least 1 night, either at the one hotel just outside the grounds of Machu Picchu or down below in the town of Aguas Calientes (also called Machu Picchu Pueblo), you can remain at the ruins later in the afternoon after most of the tour groups have gone home, or get there for a sunrise -a dramatic sight.

 The base for most visitors, Aguas Calientes is a tiny, classic tourist trade town, where weary backpackers rest up and celebrate their treks along the Inca Trail to Machu Picchu over cheap ears and cheaper beers.
 Some additional good hikes in the area draw outdoor enthusiasts, but most people head immediately back to Cusco after a couple of days in the area.

 The Inca Trail was a path through the Andes that led to Machu Picchu.
 Ruins are lined up along the rail like a connect-the-dots puzzle, It is the highlight of the 127-square-mile national park, the Machu Picchu Historical Sanctuary.
-The zone is filled with with great views of mountains, cloud forests, wildlife, and ruins.
+The zone is filled with great views of mountains, cloud forests, wildlife, and ruins.
 The park is home to the very rare Andean spectacled bear (which you are unlikely to see), more than 400 species of birds, and a plethora of orchids and other plants.
-The trail itself is 43 km/27 miles of almost continous stone stairs.
+The trail itself is 43 km/27 miles of almost continuous stone stairs.